Q58 and Q98 buses: Bus redesign

 In December 2019, the MTA released a draft redesign of the Queens bus network.
-As part of the redesign, the Q58 would have become a "intra-borough" route called the QT58, and it would be rerouted east of 108th Street to use Roosevelt Avenue rather than Horace Harding Expressway and College Point Boulevard.
+As part of the redesign, the Q58 would have become an "intra-borough" route called the QT58, and it would be rerouted east of 108th Street to use Roosevelt Avenue rather than Horace Harding Expressway and College Point Boulevard.
 A new "high-density" route known as the QT6 would have been created, running parallel to the QT58 from Myrtle–Wyckoff Avenues to Grand Avenue–Newtown before running along Queens Boulevard, Horace Harding Expressway, and College Point Boulevard.
 The QT6 would have fewer stops than the QT58.
 The redesign was delayed due to the COVID-19 pandemic in New York City in 2020, and the original draft plan was dropped due to negative feedback.

 A revised plan was released in March 2022.
 Under the new plan, the Q58 would use 111st Street and Roosevelt Avenue to cross Flushing Meadows Park.
 A new "crosstown" route with limited stops, the Q98, was also proposed; it would duplicate the QT6 proposal and would make many of the same stops as the existing Q58 Limited.
 West of the intersection of Grand Avenue and Queens Boulevard, the Q98 would follow the Q58.
 East of that intersection, the Q98 would run along Queens Boulevard, Horace Harding Expressway, and College Point Boulevard.

 A final bus redesign plan was released in December 2023.
 The Q58 would retain its existing routing via Corona Avenue and the Long Island Expressway but would be a "limited" route, with slightly fewer stops than the existing Q58 local service.
 The new Q98 route would still be a crosstown or Select Bus Service route; it would follow the Q58 west of the intersection of Grand Avenue and Queens Boulevard, and it would run on Queens Boulevard, Horace Harding Expressway, and College Point Boulevard east of that intersection.
 The combined frequencies of the Q58 and Q98 would be increased slightly compared with the existing Q58/Q58 Limited service.

 On December 17, 2024, addendums to the final plan were released.
 Among these, bus stops on the Q58 were rearranged, while select off-peak and weekend trips were moved back from the Q98 to the Q58.
 The Q98 was also changed to a "Limited" route.
 On January 29, 2025, the current plan was approved by the MTA Board, and the Queens Bus Redesign went into effect in two different phases during Summer 2025.
 The sole Q58 route was changed from “Limited” to “Local” after the approval, and both routes were assigned to Phase I, which started on June 29, 2025.